ArjunSahlot/piano_visualizer/README.md

 ## How to

-`piano_visualizer` was built with the intent to for it to be simple to use.
+`piano_visualizer` was built with the intent for it to be simple to use.
 You can render a piano video with simply 4 lines of code!

 There are 2 main classes: `Piano` and `Video`
 `Piano` takes care of the piano rendering and the midi file parsing